 Costs and Benefits

 No Loyola scholarships, including but not limited to academic and athletic scholarships, grants, or any institutionally-controlled monies, can be used on the affiliation.
-Students with a cumulative QPA of a 3.7 or higher will be automatically considered for academic scholarships.

 - Round-trip airfare;

 - Personal items (toiletries, laundry, mobile phones, internet café);